• Skip to primary navigation

 A butterscotch and chocolate chip cookie with a bite out of it that is surrounded by more cookies, chocolate chips, and butterscotch chips.

-And if you’re a butterscotch enthusiast like I am, but sure to try our butterscotch oatmeal cookies too!
+Oh!
+And if you’re a butterscotch enthusiast like me, you’ll definitely want to try our oatmeal butterscotch cookies out too.

 Jump to: